Tiverton can be found at the junction of the Rivers Exe and Lowman some 11 miles (17.7 km) north east of Exeter.

 Facilities: gift shop

 Housed in a 19th century school, the museum is said to contain the largest social history collection in the South West of England, as well as agricultural and industrial exhibits.
+Explore the museum's large, outstanding collections and trace the fascinating history of Mid Devon.

 Location: Beck's Square, Tiverton, Devon, EX16 6PJ - Tel: 01884 256295 - Website